-The Renal Transplant Fellowship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, provides outstanding clinical and research experience in kidney transplantation, as well as the opportunity to develop expertise in pancreas transplantation.
-Mayo Clinic's Arizona campus offers a rigorous academic environment and comprehensive training in all areas of transplant nephrology.
+The Renal Transplant Fellowship at Mayo Clinic's campus in Phoenix, Arizona, provides outstanding clinical and research experience in kidney transplantation, as well as the opportunity to develop expertise in pancreas transplantation.
+The Phoenix campus of Mayo Clinic offers a rigorous academic environment and comprehensive training in all areas of transplant nephrology.

 Educational goals for the Renal Transplant Fellowship include:

-- Proficiently managing kidney and pancreas transplant patients throughout the continuum of care, from the initial evaluation process through long-term follow-up care
+- Proficiently managing patients needing kidney and pancreas transplants throughout the continuum of care, from the initial evaluation process through long-term follow-up care

 - Preparing for a successful career in transplant nephrology with an emphasis on kidney or pancreas transplantation

 - Applying innovative, multidisciplinary protocols for living-donor and deceased-donor kidney transplantation with an active paired kidney donation program